SXNPYN/CoBreeder_for_GhostWolves/README-GUI.md

     - `MIN_AV_PR` - Minimise the average pairwise relatedness across pairings.
     - `MAX_TOTAL_ALLELES` - Maximise the total number of ghost alleles in a solution.
     - `MAX_TOTAL_PRIO` - Maximise the total priority in a solution.
-    - `MIN_PR_MAX_ALLELES` - Minimise pairwise relatedness and maximise the number of ghost alleles in each pairing using the weights specified.
+    - `MIN_PR_MAX_ALLELES` - Minimise pairwise relatedness and maximise the number of ghost alleles in each pairing, using the weights specified.
-    - `MIN_PR_MAX_ALLELES_MAX_PRIO` - Minimise pairwise relatedness, maximise the number of ghost alleles, and maximise priority in each pairing using the weights specified.
+    - `MIN_PR_MAX_ALLELES_MAX_PRIO` - Minimise pairwise relatedness, maximise the number of ghost alleles, and maximise priority in each pairing, using the weights specified.
-  - Note that `MIN_PR_MAX_ALLELES_MAX_PRIO` and `MAX_PRIO` cannot be used if `prio_calc_threshold` is set to 0 as they use dynamic priority calculations.
+  - Note that `MIN_PR_MAX_ALLELES_MAX_PRIO` and `MAX_TOTAL_PRIO` cannot be used if `prio_calc_threshold` is set to 0 as they use dynamic priority calculations.

 ##### Weight (Alleles,PR,Priority)
-  - List of integers specifying the relative weight to place on alleles, pairwise relatedness and priority values when performing multi-objective optimisation.
+  - List of integers specifying the relative weight to place on alleles, pairwise relatedness, and priority values when performing multi-objective optimisation.
   - You must specify these in this order, separated by commas.
 Do not use other separating characters.
     - **Example**: Allele weight = 3, PR weight = 2, Priority weight = 0 &#8594; `3,2,0`

 ##### Unique Run ID
   - Unique string identifier for each run.
-Has no bearing on functionality but is useful to identify results when running the program multiple times.
+It has no bearing on functionality, but is useful to identify results when running the program multiple times.

 ##### Global PR Threshold